-You may need a visa to visit the UK to study, work, see or join the family or perhaps your already living in the UK and interested to learn about how ‘Indefinite Leave to Remain’ system to obtain British citizenship works.
-Applying for a UK visa could be relevant for you a friend or relative right now, and so it’s essential to understand who’s eligible for a UK Visa and how to prepare your application best.
+You may need a visa to visit the UK to study, work, see or join the family or perhaps your already living in the UK and interested to learn about how the ‘Indefinite Leave to Remain’ system to obtain British citizenship works.
+Applying for a UK visa could be relevant for you a friend or a relative right now, and so it’s essential to understand who’s eligible for a UK Visa and how to prepare your application best.

 There are different types of visas based on: